 Equipment expenses for your limited company

-With more people working from home than ever due to Coronavirus, we’ve got a separate article with information on what you can claim as allowable expenses when you work from home.
+With more people working from home than ever, we’ve got a separate article with information on what you can claim as allowable expenses when you work from home.

 Eye tests and glasses or spectacles